BaobabHealthTrust/IPD/README.markdown

 Open your terminal<br />
 Get a source code from github by typing <b>git clone git@github.com:BaobabHealthTrust/IPD.git</b><br />
-Enter into the root of your application by typing "<b>cd IPD</b><br />" Type <b>cp config/application.yml.example config/application.yml</b><br />
+Enter into the root of your application by typing <b>cd IPD</b><br />
+Type <b>cp config/application.yml.example config/application.yml</b><br />
 Type <b>cp config/database.yml.example config/database.yml </b><br />
 Note: Open config/database.yml and edit the file.
 Provide any database name to be used in your application.
-Do not forget to provide mysql password in the same file </b><br />.
+Do not forget to provide mysql password in the same file </b><br />
 Type <b>script/runner script/initial_database_setup.sh development mpc</b>.
 Please be patient while the script is running.
-This may take some time</b><br />.
+This may take some time</b><br />
 Type <b>sudo bundle install <br />
 After completing the above steps, you may now run the application by typing <b>script/server </b><br />